SasView/documents/Sasview Roadmap.md

 **Late 2021 to mid 2022 - Release 5.0.5**

-Due to the pandemic the 2020 code camp scheduled for March 20 in Caltech was canceled and did not resume for another 2 + years.
-An attempt was made to pivot to short virtual hackathons with some success but the progress was clearly impacted, nonetheless, release 5.0.5 provided was released with some new feature and a number of issues fixed.
-In particular the generic scattering calculator got its first much needed overhaul, this one focused on the needs of the magnetic scattering community.
-Also a first pass at providing at least some very rudimentary tools for SAXS/SANS co-refinement was added with an eye to better understanding the complicated issues involved in co-refinement of data from different techniques.
+Due to the pandemic the Code Camp scheduled for March 2020 in Caltech was canceled and did not resume for another 2+ years.
+An attempt was made to pivot to short virtual hackathons with some success but the progress was clearly impacted, nonetheless, release 5.0.5 provided some new features and resolved a number of issues.
+In particular, the generic scattering calculator got its first much needed overhaul, this one focused on the needs of the magnetic scattering community.
 Work will begin on refactoring the simultaneous/constrained fitting workflow interface.

 Task Summary: